jguhlin/lostruct-py/README.md

 ## Future
 Currently the end-user is expected to save the outputs.
 But would be good to save it in a similar way to lostruct R-code.
 Please open an issue if you need this.

+## Feature Completeness with R implementation
+We are not yet feature complete with the R implementation.
+If something is needed please check for existing issues and comment about your need.

 ## PCA, MDS, PCoA
 PCoA returns the same results as lostruct's MDS implementation (cmdscale).
 In the example Jupyter notebook you can see the correlation is R =~ 0.998.
 Some examples of other methods of clustering / looking at differences are included in the notebook.

 ## Speed and Memory
 NUMBA and CyVCF2 are used for speeding up processes, and the software becomes multithreaded by default.
 The Sparse library is used to reduce memory requirements. parse_vcf function is multithreaded.
 Distance calculation is not.

+If you need to limit thread usage, please see [Numba's guide](https://numba.pydata.org/numba-doc/latest/user/threading-layer.html#setting-the-number-of-threads)

 ### Very Large Datasets
 The R implementation handles very large datasets in less memory.
 The problem arises with the PCoA function.
 A metric MDS using sklearn may work.
 Another alternative would be to export the data and run cmdscale in R directly.